briandyy/pastebin-worker-d1/README.md

 ## Limitations

 1. If deployed on Cloudflare Worker free-tier plan, the service allows at most 5 million reads and 100000 writes per day.
-2. Due to the size limit of Cloudflare D1 storage, the size of each paste is bounded under 1 MB.
-(TODO: D1 for less than 1 MB, KV for more than 1 MB)
+2. Due to the size limit of Cloudflare D1 storage, the size of each basic paste is bounded under 1 MB.
+3. Big files (more than 0.95 MB) are storaged in KV (metadata in D1), the size limit is 25 MB.
+100000 reads per day.
+1000 writes per day.
+4. To save KV writes, we do not actively delete expired big files in KV, we just overwrite them in need.

 ## Deploy